VinAIResearch/JointIDSF/README.md

 ```

 ### Training and Evaluation
-Run the following two batch files to reproduce results presented in our paper:
+Run the following two bash files to reproduce results presented in our paper:
 ```
     ./run_jointIDSF_PhoBERTencoder.sh
     ./run_jointIDSF_XLM-Rencoder.sh